now this is picture perfect

 Forget the cute wedding hangers and stationary.
 You want the whole day to be magazine-worthy.
 These are the shots you'll be gushing over with your friends.
 It will be the album you take out to reminisce as your grandchildren plan their wedding.
 It has to be perfect.
 Picture perfect.

 After photographing over 100 weddings, I've pretty much seen it all.
 From elegant extravaganzas, to intimate backyard micro-weddings.
 In my experience, there are plans a couple can make that will go a long way towards making their day not only flawlessly picturesque, but also the fun celebration they dream of.

 It may seem obvious that the venue sets the scene for your wedding day and photos.
 Whether you'd love a backyard garden party, or elegant ballroom, there are venues to suit every vision and budget.
 Focus on the natural beauty of the space.
 It's infinitely easier to bring out that authenticity rather than to transform a space that doesn't already fit your style.
-If your dream is a waterfront ceremony, consider the differences between a true waterfront or perhaps a seaside themed ballroom wedding.
+If your dream is a waterfront ceremony, consider the difference between a true waterfront venue and a seaside themed ballroom.
 Each will photograph quite uniquely and set the style of your entire wedding photo gallery.